Martin-Bohring/fixieSpec/README.md

 - [https://travis-ci.org/](https://travis-ci.org/ "Travis")
 - [https://www.appveyor.com/](https://www.appveyor.com/ "AppVeyor")

-Currently the AppVeyor CI server seems to be the most atractive option for me.
+Currently the AppVeyor CI server seems to be the most attractive option for me.

 **Make no mistake here as well:**
 All the offerings are free for open source projects, but for me AppVeyor seems to introduce the least amount of friction.
 At least for me.